 The open platform for semiconductor cost intelligence

-Modeling 13 AI accelerators across 100+ global fabs.
-Cost breakdowns, market data, and 30+ analysis reports — free and open.
+Free tools to model chip manufacturing costs, calculate GDPW & die yield, and analyze wafer pricing across 13 AI accelerators and 100+ global fabs.
+Cost breakdowns, market data, and 30+ analysis reports — open and free.

 Analysis & Modeling Tools